osakturk/EventStreaming/README.md

 ### Next Steps
 * Currently I can't get the data live.
 You should hit the endpoint and you should wait for 20 seconds.
 Next step would be this one.
 I would get the data second by second and show it on the response
+* I would add some asynchronous methods i.e: I would be able to save events on background.
+* Another one is creating a property management class.
+I would manage the url's, log levels etc. easily
-* My next step would be adding more endpoints to control whole application.
+* One of my next step would be adding more endpoints to control whole application.
 After endpoint enhanced, I would create nice UI/UX designed frontend side.
 It would be separated project and I would use React.js (```v1.1.0```)
 * After creation process of frontend, I would create Authorization and Authentication part. we would be able to log in via Jwt bearer token as a result we would create data safety.(```v1.2.0```)